 1D shows the same specification as (A2) but with the average of the digit ratios for the right and left hands.

-1E shows the right-hand digit ratio and afternoon levels of hormones not influenced by exogenous T (logged values), and the treatment expectancy added to A1.
+1E shows the right-hand digit ratio and afternoon levels of hormones not influenced by exogenous testosterone (logged values), and the treatment expectancy added to A1.

 1F builds on Model (A2) and adds affective scores (Watson and Clark 1999) and age.

-1G builds on model A6 and adds cognitive reflection task (CRT) score and mathematical performance, as the former has been shown to be affected by T (Nave et al. 2017)
+1G builds on model A6 and adds cognitive reflection task (CRT) score and mathematical performance, as the former has been shown to be affected by testosterone (Nave et al. 2017)

 1H adds relationship, family, and sexual orientation control variables to A7.